Studentships and scholarships

 New Home UK/EU and international postgraduate students studying full time for an PhD.

 Applicants are expected to hold a 1st Class Honours Bachelor’s degree and a Master's degree (UK or UK equivalent) in a relevant discipline.
-For those whose first language is not English, a minimum language proficiency score of IELTS 6.5 (Profile E) is required.
+For those whose first language is not English, a minimum language proficiency score of IELTS 7.0 (Profile B) is required.

 Tuition fee and a maintenance stipend of the RCUK minimum per annum (full or half funded).

 Full-time students are required to pay the full-time student fee at the prevailing rate for a period of three consecutive years.
 Part-time students are required to pay the part-time student fee at the prevailing rate for a period of six consecutive years.
-See the University of Bristol fees and funding web site for further details.
+See the University fees and funding pages for further details.

 Please note that in order to be considered for any funding, applicants will first need to be in receipt of an offer.